kt3k/japanese-income-tax/README.md

-# japanese-income-tax v0.1.0 (WIP)
+# japanese-income-tax v0.1.0

 > A tool for calculating Japanese income tax.

 This tool calculates Japanese income tax from the given taxable income.

 This tool based on the rules for 2016.
-The result includes the Great East Japan Earthquake Recovery Special tax (GEJERST).
+The result includes the Reconstruction special income tax.

 # API